marcovanest/strappy/README.md

      strappy

-Strappy creates a config file if it runs for the first time.
-The config file will be created inside the ~ folder
+A config file is created if Strappy runs for the first time.
+The file will be created inside the home folder.
+If you want to check it out just run cat ~/.strappy_config.
+It's nothing special and it only contains a key/value pair that contains the StrappyBootstrapp directory.

+This directory is exactly what Strappy wants to know if you run it the first time ever.
+So it will ask you for it

      Created the Strappy config file
      Strappy did not found a StrappyBootstrap directory.
 Do you want to create one in your user dir? - Y/n?